There’s always a point in the job process when you are asked the dreaded question: What are your salary expectations?

 Ideally, the salary discussion should be a signal that an offer is on the way.
 But not all companies have that perspective.
 Sometimes hiring managers will ask early on in the interview process for your salary expectations, perhaps even before you’ve met anyone in person.
 The last thing you want to do is be caught off guard and blurt out a random number, especially when you don’t really know yet what the position entails.

-Not to mention, is extremely important to reiterate how excited you are for the chance to work at the company and the position itself.
-As a candidate, it’s important to never let it look as though you’re only after the money the job provides.
-Companies want candidates that are invested and passionate about the work, so remind hiring managers that you are!
+Not to mention, it’s extremely important to reiterate how excited you are for the chance to work at the company and in the position itself.
+As a candidate, it’s important never to let it look as though you’re only after the money the job offers.
+Companies want candidates who are invested and passionate about the work, so remind hiring managers that you are!

-Sometimes rather than ask for salary expectations, a hiring manager will ask you what your current salary is.
-Often, the tactic behind this is so that the hiring manager can offer you a slightly higher salary than what you’re currently making, but the offer might still be below market rate or what the company is really able to pay.
-Not to mention that is some states, asking about past salary is illegal.
+Sometimes, instead of asking for salary expectations, a hiring manager will ask you what your current salary is.
+Often, the tactic is to offer you a slightly higher salary than you’re currently making, but the offer might still be below market rate or what the company can actually pay.
+Not to mention that in some states, asking about past salary is illegal.

 On the flip side, many people switch careers or industries over time, and sometimes this involves taking a pay cut.
 If you are moving from a more lucrative industry (like engineering or financial services) to a typically lower-paying industry (like nonprofits), you might be comfortable taking a lower salary—but the bigger numbers in your salary history could scare a hiring manager away.